 Further assumptions made are that the existing operational landfills do not gain permission for an extension of time to their current operations.
-Table L of Appendix 1 shows that a further inert landfill site has been permitted in Leicestershire which once implemented and operational could reduce the 2020/21 capacity shortfall to 35,000 tonnes.
-This shortfall is of such a scale that it could be accommodated in existing landfill operations (as shown by the 2011 and 2012 inputs) or through a number of small-scale infilling operations.
+Table O of Appendix 1 shows those inert landfill site permitted in Leicestershire but not operational.

-4.17 As with C&I wastes the effects of a 20% upward shock to arisings has been tested.
-Such an increase in arisings, with the proportions of how the waste would be managed remaining the same, would result in some 470,000 tonnes of inert waste requiring landfilling.
-The increase in arisings would also have the effect of increasing the shortfall of inert landfill capacity by some 70,000 tonnes at 2020/21 to a total shortfall of 105,000 tonnes of capacity (assuming the permitted inert landfill becomes operational).
+4.19 As with C&I wastes the effects of a 20% upward shock to arisings has been tested.
+Such an increase in arisings, with the proportions of how the waste would be managed remaining the same, would result in some 400,000 tonnes of inert waste requiring landfilling.
+The increase in arisings would also have the effect of increasing the shortfall of inert landfill capacity by some 65,000 tonnes at 2030/31 to a total shortfall of 310,000 tonnes of capacity.